by Sherilyn Chong

 When I struggle with pride, I focus on the Crucifix.
 I would question how much pain Jesus had to go through to die for my sins.
 Why am I seeking for recognition when He’s the one carrying a huge cross in front of thousands of people?
 Service is always about helping others first.
 Being a humble servant means you set aside your pride and to focus on the reason why you decided to serve in the first place.

 I get reminded of the story of King Saul and David.
 King Saul was so jealous of David’s victory over killing Goliath because people were praising David more than all of King Saul’s doing.
 King Saul went many ways to kill David, but God had anointed and protected him.
 David was a man of faith and his trust in God was so evident that even despite having to run away from King Saul, he still praised God with all his being and even converted others to join him in worshipping the Lord amongst the chaos.
-God wants us to be dependent on him, to rely on Him and not by our own strength.
+God wants us to be dependent on him, to rely on Him and not on our own strength.
 When we enjoy too much of wanting recognition and popularity, we mustn’t forget that we are first God’s servants.
 Saul’s jealousy of David blinded him greatly to what God had already granted him.
 We need to remember the mission that God has placed before us and in our hearts, but only through his direction can we live this life with meaning and to serve with purpose.

 “Above all the grace and the gifts that Christ gives to his beloved is that of overcoming self.”
+(St. Francis of Assisi)

 The journey of discipleship is always a work in progress.
 Let us set aside having the desire for self-glorification, self-seeking and self-righteousness but more desire and love for God.
 Let us be convicted and bold in saying, “I’ve done the best that I can and it’s all for the glory of You.
 May my worth be based solely on Your constant love for me.”

 Office for Young People seeks to raise up a generation of young people passionately in love with Jesus and His Church.